The Best Mango Lassi Recipe (Restaurant-Style)

 - Whole Milk: Milk adds a rich base to lassi and keeps it fluid instead of heavy and dense.

 - Plain, whole milk yogurt: Use the thicker part of yogurt for the recipe.
-Depending on how sour or tart your yogurt is, you may need to increase it to taste.
+Yogurts vary in natural sugars and sourness.
+Depending on how tart your yogurt is, you may need to increase it to taste.

 - Store-bought Sweetened Mango Pulp: It’s very important that you use Indian mango pulp (usually made from Alphonso or Kesar mangoes).
 This comes in large cans at South Asian grocery stores, and must be removed & stored to prevent rusting.